Stephen N. Yurak, Youngstown, Ohio

-YOUNGSTOWN, Ohio (MyValleyTributes) – Stephen N. Yurak, 47, passed away at 7:10 p.m. on November 22, 2019 at Caprice Healthcare Center with his family by his side.
+YOUNGSTOWN, Ohio (MyValleyTributes) – Stephen N. Yurak, 47, passed away at 7:10 p.m. on Friday, November 22, 2019 at Caprice Health Care Center with his family by his side.

 Stephen was born July 14, 1972 in Youngstown, the son of Vincent M. and Carolyn Silay Yurak.